 The Government of Canada announced 19 June 2024 a policy statement concerning a ban on open net-pen salmon aquaculture in British Columbia coastal waters by 30 June 2029 and the subsequent draft plan outlined a framework for developing the final transition plan that was expected in 2025.
 Since then, the Canadian prime minister, Justin Trudeau, announced his resignation in January 2025 and Mark Carney became leader of the Liberal Party and Prime Minister in March 2025.
 Prime Minister Carney subsequently won the Canadian federal election on 28 April 2025.
 It is still unknown how this change in leadership will impact the timing and delivery of the transition plan, however it is widely accepted that the new Prime Minister will govern with a renewed focus on the economy.
-The election platform released by the Liberal Party under his leadership included a recognition of the importance of aquaculture to the Canadian economy and expressed an intent to advance the sector.
-We will continue our constructive dialogue with the Canadian Government regarding the transition plan.
+The election platform released by the Liberal Party under his leadership included a recognition of the importance of aquaculture to the Canadian Government regarding the transition plan.